SOCIAL SECURITY DISABILITY

 Administrative Law Judge (ALJ) Hearing

 The average wait time for a disability hearing in New York is 350 days.
 Hearings are held at the closest Office of Disability Adjudication and Review (ODAR) office in the state (There are ten in New York).
 An ALJ, who had no part in the initial decision about your case, will conduct the hearing.
 These hearings are relatively short, lasting from 15 minutes to an hour.
-They will consider the medical evidence you have provided, your testimony and the testimony of other witnesses, to decide if you are disabled.
+You will be asked about your education, training, work experience, symptoms, limitations, and daily activities.
+The judge will consider the medical evidence you have provided, your testimony and the testimony of other witnesses, to decide if you are disabled.
 Objective medical evidence is the most important component at the disability hearing level.
 The SSA will want to see medical records dating back to the time at which you state you first became disabled.
 Your medical records must show that your condition is severe enough to prevent you from performing your standard work-related duties.
 The ALJ uses the medical records to assess your testimony about your disability, and to formulate questions to pose to the Vocational Expert (VE).
 A VE testifies about job availability in the current labor market and the skills needed to perform certain jobs.
 The vocational expert usually answers hypothetical questions about the types of work someone with a similar disability as yours could perform.
 You will have the opportunity to ask any witness questions and to present new evidence.
 The ALJ will mail you a copy of the hearing decision.

 If, after reviewing the evidence, the ALJ issues an unfavorable decision, you can continue the appeals process by requesting a review by the SSA Appeals Council.